acasanovas/cosu-starter/README.md

 Design
 ------
-**WeBoil** is design-free and does its best to provide no styling of its own, so it can be used on any and all types of project without dictating a look-and-feel.
+**WeBoil** is design-free and does its best to provide no styling of its own, so it can be used on any and all types of project without impose a look and feel.

 Directory structure
 -------------------